Rankings & Ratings

-In recognition of its exemplary student community service and service-learning programs, ESF has been named to the President's Higher Education Community Service Honor Roll for 2012.
+In recognition of its exemplary student community service and service-learning programs, ESF has been named to the President's Higher Education Community Service Honor Roll for 2014.
 This recognition comes to the college from the federal government for ESF's commitment to volunteering, service learning and civic engagement.
-This is the fourth year ESF has been recognized through the Honor Roll.
+ESF has been recognized through the Honor Roll each year since 2008.

-ESF students completed close to 75,000 hours of community service in 2011-2012.
+ESF students completed close to 75,000 hours of community service each year.
 Another important selection component is how students and faculty interact with their community and how service is incorporated into the college's learning objectives.
 ESF faculty members play an important role in connecting students to service opportunities through service learning projects that connect classroom lessons with hands-on activities in the Syracuse area and beyond.

 Kaplan Calls ESF a "Cutting-Edge School"